-Our new format will include eight Saturday class days, with office hours available for review and clarification of concepts.
+Our format includes eight Saturday class days, with office hours available for review and clarification of concepts.

 When: Saturdays at 10:15 AM - 3:30 PM (with 30 min lunch break)

-Saturday, April 30 Aircraft Performance / Weight & Balance / FAA Exam Prep
+Saturday, May 18 Aircraft Performance/ Weight & Balance / FAA Exam Prep

 What is Private Pilot Ground School?